Skip to main content

 Checking in generated files

 Bazel output files are always written beneath the bazel-out tree.
-But other tools allow, or even expect, that files are written to the source tree.
+But other tools allow, or even expect, that files are present in the source tree.
 We can un-break the situation if we relax the Bazel dogma around writing to the source tree.

-For example, in the codelabs schema folder we should have aa ts_proto_library target which produces a logger_pb.d.ts interface definition file.
+For example, in the logger/schema folder we should have a ts_proto_library target which produces a logger_pb.d.ts interface definition file.
 The editor expects to read that file in order to provide valuable completion (intellisense) to a developer navigating the API. ts_proto_library is a macro which automatically writes this file to the source tree, which we can observe by deleting it and then running the tests in that package.

 There are options to "teach the editor" instead.
-For example, for Go, it's possible to use the GoPackagesDriver to teach the editor to look in bazel-out for logger.pb.go.
+In Go for example, it's possible to use the GoPackagesDriver to teach the editor to look in bazel-out for logger.pb.go.
 But, this is a difficult, brittle configuration to setup on developer machines.
 And then you'll just have the next tool or language where the bazel-out location breaks things.

 Of course, bazel build itself cannot result in files in the source tree, but we can get a close approximation with a rule called write_source_files.